This page explains how and why we collect and use your data.

 Most of the personal data we collect and process is provided to us directly by you through one of the following methods:

-In certain cases, we also receive personal information indirectly, from the following sources in the following scenarios:
+In some cases, we receive personal data about you indirectly from the following sources in the following scenarios:

 As a condition of our funding, we use the HEAT monitoring, tracking and evaluation database to track the educational journey of the learners we work with, and as a tool to evaluate our work.

-You may be asked to complete a HEAT data collection form before or at an activity you take part in, or your parents/guardians may be asked to do so on your behalf if you are under 16.
-We may also ask for this data to be provided directly by your school or college, where an appropriate Data Sharing Agreement is in place.
+You may be asked to complete a HEAT data collection form before , during or after an activity you take part in, or your parents/guardians may be asked to do so on your behalf if you are aged 16 or under.
+Your school or college may provide this data to us where an appropriate Data Sharing Agreement is in place.

 Higher Horizons is required to comply with the data protection policies put in place by HEAT, and data collected for this purpose and stored in the HEAT database is done so under this Privacy Policy, HEAT’s Privacy Notice and HESA’s Data Protection Notice.